RECENT ECONOMIC DEVELOPMENT

 NATIONAL SME PERFORMANCE

 The National Statistics Office of Georgia revised its SME definition in 2017 to comply with EU standards and increase international comparability.
-Under the recently adopted new definitions and methodology, 99.7 percent of all firms in Georgia in 2017 were SMEs.
-In 2018, SMEs, accounted for 64.2 percent of business sector employment and 60.4 percent of value added.
-SMEs tend to be concentrated in low-value-added sectors such as trade (including repair of vehicles), manufacturing and construction, which contributed respectively 39, 20 and 20 percent of business sector employment in 2017.
+Under the recently adopted new definitions and methodology, As of 2020, 99.6 percent of active enterprises in Georgia were SMEs, which accounted for 59.3 percent of business sector employment, 40.8 percent of business sector turnover and 58.0 percent (GEL 25.2 million) of output in the business sector (GEL 43.5 million).